More drivers stranded as gas nears $5 per gallon

-CHICAGO (NewsNation) — As the national average price for a gallon of regular gas nears $5, surging prices are leaving people stranded.
+CHICAGO (NewsNation) — As the national average price for gas soars to $5 per gallon, prices are leaving people stranded.

 This comes as the heat of summer looms and increases the safety risks of driving a car on empty, which is already happening to people more frequently.